RasaHQ/rasa/docs/dataformat.rst

 Lookup Tables
 -------------
-Lookup tables in the form of external files can also be specified in the training data.
+Lookup tables in the form of external files or lists of elements may also be specified in the training data.
 The externally supplied lookup tables must be in a newline-separated format.
 For example, ``data/test/lookup_tables/plates.txt`` may contain

 .. include:: ../data/test/lookup_tables/plates.txt